 Europe has been ahead of the game for UVA sunscreen protection for many, many years.
 According to the Environmental Working Groups annual sunscreen report, Europe has approved 27 chemicals versus 17 for the United States.
 Many analysts agree many of Europe’s approved sunscreen chemicals are more effective than those found in the United States.

-I would love to be able to recommend thrifty budget conscious sunscreens, but while I have tried what seems like every sunscreen on the market – I have to go with what works for my crispy critter skin.
+I would love to be able to recommend thrifty budget conscious sunscreens, but while I have tried what seems like every sunscreen on the market – I have to go with what works for my fair skinned, sun sensitive crispy critter skin.

 My Top Three Sunscreens